Research Data Management and Sharing

 ¤ Basic information, e.g., project title, your name, contact details, reference numbers / IDs

-¤ A summary of the research to explain the purpose for which data are being collected.
+¤ A summary of the research to explain the purpose for which you are collecting the data

 ¤ Details of related policies and procedures, e.g., institutional data policy or departmental guidelines.